Tavneos

 - Microscopic Polyangiitis (MPA): Primarily affects the kidneys and lungs, with less frequent upper respiratory tract involvement.

-Tavneos mechanism of action is as a C5a receptor antagonist that blocks complement 5a (C5aR), a key part of the immune system responsible for inflammation.
-By inhibiting this receptor, Tavneos helps reduce blood vessel inflammation, relieving symptoms and preventing further damage.
+Tavneos' mechanism of action is as a C5a receptor antagonist that blocks complement 5a (C5aR), a key part of the immune system responsible for inflammation.
+The complement cascade is a part of the immune system that, when overactive, may mistakenly attack and damage your cells.
+By inhibiting this receptor, Tavneos calms down the overactive immune system, helping to reduce inflammation of blood vessels, relieve symptoms, and prevent further damage to blood vessels.

 Tavneos Side Effects